MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/structure-of-message-store-providers.md

 ms.lasthandoff: 08/23/2018
 ms.locfileid: "22584286"
 ---
-# <a name="structure-of-message-store-providers"></a>Estrutura de provedores de armazenamento de mensagem
+# <a name="structure-of-message-store-providers"></a>Estrutura de provedores do armazenamento de mensagens

 **Aplica-se a**: Outlook 2013 | Outlook 2016